 The quantity of natural emissions of CO2 into the atmosphere as used in existing models is no better than an educated guess.
 It is mistakenly assumed to be balanced out by natural sinks to show that burning fossil fuel emissions accumulate in the atmosphere.
 Thus, natural emissions are not included in the material balance used in the models.
 The reported residence times or e-folds are actually fudge factors that allow model material balances to approximate observations.

-Most of the natural flow of CO2 is from tropical ocean sources to polar ocean sinks.
-Thus, material balances on these zones should give us a better estimate of natural fluxes of CO2 in the atmosphere.
+Most of the natural flow of CO2 is from tropical and mid-latitude ocean sources to polar ocean sinks.
+Thus, material balances on these zones should give us better estimates of natural fluxes of CO2 in the atmosphere.
 The two main sink zones are 1, north of 45 degrees North and 2, south of 45 degrees South.
-The main source zone is between 22.5 degrees South and 22.5 degrees North.
+The source zones are between 45 degrees South and 45 degrees North.
 The source zones are where the net vertical flux of air, moisture, and CO2 is up as a result of thunderstorms .
 The sink zones have vertical flows that are down because of a perpetual inversion ( the surface is colder than the air above it).

 Vertical Flux in the Arctic Zone

 The Main sink area in the Arctic zone (north of 45 degrees) is the open water of the Arctic ocean.
 In summer, when the sea ice melts, phytoplankton blooms enhance the cold water’s absorption ability.
 Most of the Arctic ocean is north of 70 North.
 When that area is mostly covered with sea ice, the main sink is effectively stoppered.
 Sea ice is not a sink.